Nathaniel Knight-Percival: Bradford City

 Knight-Percival joined Bradford City on a free transfer on 1 July 2016, after rejecting the offer of a new contract at Shrewsbury.
 Initially seen as a squad player, his excellent form at the start of the 2016–17 season made him a "prominent" and "influential" player in the "Bantams" promotion push, partnering with Romain Vincelot at centre-back.
 Bradford qualified for the play-offs with a fifth-place finish, and Knight-Percival played in the play-off final defeat to Millwall on 20 May.

 He said that manager Stuart McCall's positivity in pre-season removed the disappointment of losing the play-off final.
 He scored his first goal for Bradford on 5 August in a 2–1 win over Blackpool.
 However he started the new season in poor form after being played on the right side of a centre-back two with Matthew Kilgallon.
 He soon got used to the position however and put in some good performances, despite occasionally struggling with physical players such as Rochdale's Calvin Andrew.
 He made a total of 46 appearances as Bradford ended the 2017–18 season with an 11th-place finish under the stewardship of Simon Grayson.

 New manager David Hopkin implemented a 5–3–2 system for his first match in charge on 8 September 2018, and Knight-Percival was reported to have "had his best game for months".
 He went on to feature 41 times in the 2018–19 season, scoring three goals and picking up two red cards.
 In May 2019, following Bradford City's relegation to League Two, new manager Gary Bowyer named as Knight-Percival as of 11 players to be released upon the expiry of their contracts at Valley Parade.

 Carlisle United

 On 4 July 2019, it was announced that Knight-Percival had signed for League Two side Carlisle United on a one-year deal.
 Manager Steven Pressley said that "he's a player we've been pursuing for some time so it's been a slow burner".
 However Knight-Percival failed to build a good understanding with Byron Webster and featured just twice after Chris Beech replaced Pressley as "Blues" boss in November.
 He was one of ten players released at Brunton Park in May 2020.

 Morecambe

 On 3 August he signed for League Two club Morecambe on a one-year deal.

 Tranmere Rovers

 In June 2021, Knight-Percival signed for Tranmere Rovers on a one-year contract.
 He was released at the end of the 2021–22 season.

 Kidderminster Harriers

 On 8 July 2022, Knight-Percival dropped down to the National League North to join Kidderminster Harriers.

+Tamworth

+On 27 March 2024, Knight-Percival joined National League North leaders Tamworth on loan for the remainder of the season.

+Southport

+On 30 May 2024, Knight-Percival signed for Southport, joining officially on 1 July as the first summer signing for Jim Bentley.
+He departed the club upon the expiration of his contract at the end of the 2024–25 season.